walter75-Consulting/Business-Central-Apps/CONTRIBUTING.md

 ## Questions?

-If you have questions about contributing, feel free to open an issue or contact us through our website.
+If you have questions about contributing, feel free to open an issue on GitHub.
+This is a personal open-source project - please use GitHub Issues/Discussions for all communication.

 ## License